dgerabagi/aiascent-dev/src/Artifacts/A0-Master-Artifact-List.md

   - **Description:** Outlines a strategic plan for building, managing, and monetizing a Discord community around the Data Curation Environment (DCE).
   - **Tags:** plan, community, discord, monetization, dce, cognitive apprenticeship

+## V. V2V Online Academy

+### A42.
+V2V Academy - Master Artifact List
+- **Description:** The definitive list of all documentation artifacts for the "Vibecoding to Virtuosity" (V2V) online training academy sub-project.
+- **Tags:** documentation, v2v, training, artifact list, index

+### A43.
+V2V Academy - Project Vision and Roadmap
+- **Description:** High-level overview of the online training platform, its purpose, target audience, technical approach (including user authentication), and a phased development plan.
+- **Tags:** project vision, goals, scope, v2v, training, roadmap, user authentication

+### A44.
+V2V Academy - Content Research Proposal
+- **Description:** A formal proposal outlining a research plan to discover, analyze, and synthesize existing public content related to the "prompt engineering to context engineering" paradigm and other V2V methodologies.
+- **Tags:** research, content strategy, curriculum, prompt engineering, context engineering

+### A45.
+V2V Academy - Key Learnings from Ryan Carson
+- **Description:** A summary of the key concepts from Ryan Carson's "3-file system to vibe code production apps" video, which serves as an inspiration for structuring the AI development process.
+- **Tags:** source material, research, workflow, development process, vibe coding

+### A46.
+Whisper Transcription Setup Guide
+- **Description:** A technical guide detailing a simple, Docker-based setup for using OpenAI's Whisper to transcribe audio recordings into text for curriculum development.
+- **Tags:** guide, setup, whisper, transcription, docker, audio processing

+### A47.
+David Gerabagi Resume (DCE Update)
+- **Description:** An updated version of the curator's resume, reframing the primary project experience around the development of the Data Curation Environment (DCE) and aiascent.dev.
+- **Tags:** resume, branding, professional profile, dce